NYULibraries/spatial_data_repository/CONTRIBUTING.md

-# Contributing
+# Contributing:sparkles:
-NYU's Spatial Data Repository (SDR) is a collaborative open source project where contributions are :sparkles:welcome:sparkles:.
+NYU's Spatial Data Repository (SDR) is a collaborative open source project where contributions are welcome.
 This contributing guide is borrowed in part from [Geoblacklight](https://github.com/geoblacklight/geoblacklight/blob/master/CONTRIBUTING.md).

 ## Who can contribute?
 Anyone is welcome to contribute to the SDR, though the core group at NYU will need to discuss and vet pull requests.
-We follow a set of contribution practices to maintain a technically sustainable and stable software project.
+We follow a set of contribution practices to maintain a socially inclusive and technically sustainable software project.
+For more information, please visit our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## What kinds of contributions are wanted?
-- Requesting bug fixes ❓🐛 (submitted as [GitHub issues](#adding-github-issues))
+- Requesting bug fixes ⁉️🐛 (submitted as [GitHub issues](#adding-github-issues))
-- Requesting features ❓🎉 (submitted as [GitHub issues](#adding-github-issues))
+- Requesting features ⁉️🎉 (submitted as [GitHub issues](#adding-github-issues))
-- Requesting documentation ❓📄 (submitted as [GitHub issues](#adding-github-issues))
+- Requesting documentation ⁉️📄 (submitted as [GitHub issues](#adding-github-issues))
 - Committing bug fixes ➕🐛(submitted as [pull requests](#submitting-pull-requests))
 - Committing features ➕🎉 (submitted as [pull requests](#submitting-pull-requests))
 - Committing documentation ➕📄 (submitted as [pull requests](#submitting-pull-requests))

-## Adding GitHub issues
+## How to add a GitHub issue
 Did you find a bug in the SDR or interested in a new feature?
 Make sure to add an issue for it in the [issue tracker](https://github.com/NYULibraries/spatial_data_repository/issues).

  - Make sure you have a [GitHub account](https://github.com/signup/free)